In this tutorial, you will learn to set up a simple scenario and to use the basic Dynamic Response System (DRS) functions.

 The DRS workflow requires the user to utilize different options on the main tabs of the tool to modify the various aspects of a dialog flow.

-The Responses panel can be accessed via the respective tab on the bottom-left corner of the panel:
+The Responses panel can be accessed by clicking the respective tab on the bottom-left corner of the panel:

-You can view the recent signals by selecting the Recent button on the top-left corner of the Signal panel.
-When this tab is activated, it reveals a list of all signals sent by the game so far.
+You can view the recent signals by selecting the Recent button on the top-left corner of the Signals panel.
+It reveals the list of all signals sent by the game so far.

-The association between signal and response is done only through the filename, so a response saved in the file sg_button_pressed.response is linked to the signal sg_button_pressed, so renaming the file would associate it with another signal.
+The association between a signal and a Response is done only through the filename, meaning a Response that is saved in the file sg_button_pressed.response is linked to the signal sg_button_pressed.
+Renaming the file would associate it with another signal.

-New responses will be saved into YOUR_PROJECT_FOLDER\Assets\libs\DynamicResponseSystem\Responses.
-If not already created, you need to create a project folder to save your responses.
-Within this folder, you can create sub-folders and move your .response files into them to keep them sorted.
-Make sure you do not end up with multiple response-files for the same signal name.
+New Responses will be saved in YOUR_PROJECT_FOLDER\Assets\libs\DynamicResponseSystem\Responses.
+If it's not available already, you need to create a project folder to save your responses.
+Within this folder, you can create sub-folders and move your .response files into them to keep the responses sorted.
+Make sure you do not end up with multiple response files for the same signal name.

 Creating a Response

-Click on the signal that you want to respond; in your test-scenario, this would be sg_button_pressed.
+Click on the signal that you want to create a respond for; in our test-scenario, this would be sg_button_pressed.
 Then click on the Create response for signal button.
-This will create a new response which is associated with this signal.
+This will create a new Response which is associated with this signal.

-For adding an action to a response, please continue to Step Three.
+For adding an Action to a Response, please continue to the following step.

 Step 3: Adding an Action to a Response